PDC World Darts Championship odds, tips and prediction

 Prediction

-We’re going with Michael van Gerwen (9/4), he’s back in the sort of form that made him the greatest player of his generation with four major titles this year, making him a tough man to bet against.
+We’re going with Michael van Gerwen (9/4 pre-tournament), he’s back in the sort of form that made him the greatest player of his generation with four major titles this year, making him a tough man to bet against.

 But Michael Smith (7/1) might just be the people’s pick after heartache last year against Wright.
 Reinvigorated after snapping a streak of eight major final losses to finally clinch glory at the Grand Slam, Bully Boy’s time might be now.
 But Smith may run into trouble with the likes of Luke Humphries, Dave Chisnall and Joe Cullen providing tricky barriers in his path to the final.